TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 Your GitHub repository contains a step-by-step procedure how to file such a request.
 This project should contain a `README.md` with a short paragraph explaining the organisation of your NaBL and Stratego files.

-The deadline for submission is November 26th, 17:59.
+The deadline for submissions is November 26th, 17:59.

 ### Grading